 Leonard Center Room 53

-- Review with your student how to use their insurance – what has to be preapproved, where to call for questions.
+Review with your student how to use their insurance.
+Does the student know what has to be pre-approved?
+Does the student know how to call the insurance company for questions?
 Explain the concept of co-pays and deductibles and why they might have to pay for some or all of their care at time of service.

-- Your student’s medical and counseling records are private – even from parents.
+Your student’s medical and counseling records are private – even from parents.
 If your student is 18+ years of age, you will not have access to their health records unless your student has given written permission.
-The HWC cannot even tell you if they have been seen (in most cases).
+The Health and Wellness Center (HWC) cannot even tell you if they have been seen (in most cases).
 HIPAA and FERPA laws inform these policies.
 This is why it is important for you to talk to your son/daughter ahead of time about how you will communicate on these issues.
 That being said, most colleges will contact parents if the student’s health is at risk (e.g. serious hospitalization) or if their student status is at risk; that is the case at Macalester and is handled through the Office of Student Affairs.
-If a student is hospitalized, the hospital will frequently contact the family before the college may know the hospitalization status.
+If a student is hospitalized, the hospital will frequently contact the family before the college knows the hospitalization status.

-- If your student has a chronic health concern – either medical or mental health – identify a provider in the area of the college to transition care to.
+If your student has a chronic health concern – either medical or mental health – identify a provider in the area of the college to transition care.
 This is very important as many college health services, especially in smaller colleges, do not have the resources to manage chronic or complicated conditions.
 While Macalester has excellent staff, we are not able to handle every health care concern.
 Finding a specialist in the area that your student can establish a relationship with is important to do BEFORE an urgent need arises.
 The staff of the college health service can help refer you to providers.

 Make sure the Health & Wellness Center has all the information they need to properly care for your student.
 Withholding information can hamper the health care providers in giving your student the best care possible.
 If your student has a pre-existing or chronic condition, make sure to have copies of relevant information sent to the Health & Wellness Center.